amos6224/terraform-elk/README.md

 }

 ```
-The above AMI needs to have java installed and elasticsearch installed, you can use this project to create one: [packer-elastic-search](https://github.com/nadnerb/packer-elastic-search)
+The above AMI needs to have java and elasticsearch installed, you can use this project to create one: [packer-elastic-search](https://github.com/nadnerb/packer-elastic-search)

 Modify the `variables.tf` file, replacing correct values for aws_vpcs for your region like: